slackersociety/brainstorming-with-gpt/README.md

   the `dashboard_src` directory
 - Edit the `credentials_template.json` file to add your open ai auth key, rename it to `credentials.json`.
 - Verify that your project directory looks like [this]()
-- Great work, you're all seet up and ready to run the app.
+- Great work, you're all set up and ready to run the app.
-- Execute the following commands in a bash terminal:
+- Execute the following commands in a bash terminal from the root directory:

 ```
 cd dashboard_src
+conda activate brainatlas
 python3 app.py

 ```